 No More Ingrown Hairs

-There is nothing worse than ingrown hairs, not only do they look unsightly, but they can also prove super painful if they become infected.
-So, you will be pleased to know that laser hair removal is the only method that does not come alongside a risk of ingrown hairs.
+There is nothing worse than ingrown hairs; not only do they look unsightly, but they can also prove super painful if they become infected.
+So, you will be pleased to know that laser hair removal is the only method that does not come alongside the risk of ingrown hairs.
 Why?
 Because ingrown hairs are caused when the follicles grow back into the skin without breaking through the surface.
 However, if the lasers disable growth altogether, then it will no longer be possible for the hair to grow inwards.

 Improved Skin Texture